captainbrosset/devtools-tips/src/tips/en/edit-elements-with-the-keyboard.md

 date: 2022-05-17
 authors: Patrick Brosset
 title: Edit an element's attributes and tag name with the keyboard
-tags: ["html", "productivity", "browser:chrome", "browser:edge", "browser:firefox", "browser:safari"]
+tags: ["tip", "html", "productivity", "browser:chrome", "browser:edge", "browser:firefox", "browser:safari"]
 ---

 Using the keyboard can be faster than using a mouse in certain cases (and for some people).
 One such case is editing an element's tag name and attributes in DevTools.